DID YOU KNOW: Australia’s "Great Wall" is a 5,614 km Fence So Massive it Can Be Seen From Space? 🇦🇺

 DID YOU KNOW: Port Colborne’s "Shrinking Mill" is Actually a Relic of a Deadly Blast? 🇨🇦

-A friend took me to experience this optical illusion several years ago while we were out on a bike ride.
-I thought it was so cool that he actually circled around three times just so I could experience it over and over again!
+A friend took me to experience this optical illusion several years ago while we were visiting the area on a bike ride.
+I thought it was so cool that he actually circled around three times just so I could experience it over and over again, lol.

 It is amazing how your eyes can lie to you so convincingly.
 That is exactly what happens on this specific stretch of road in Port Colborne.
 It’s a "glitch in the matrix" that has become a local legend, but while your eyes are busy playing tricks on you, you’re actually looking at a 100-year-old survivor that once witnessed one of the most terrifying industrial disasters in Niagara’s history.